SerNet/verinice-veo-web/docs/Developers/1_Getting-Started.md

 ### Authentication

 verinice.veo uses [OpenID Connect (OIDC)](https://openid.net/connect/) for authentication, which is built on top of [OAuth 2.0](https://oauth.net/2/).
 [Keycloak](https://www.keycloak.org/) is used as authentication server.
 For each request sent to the verinice.veo API an access token is required.
 Keycloak exposes a variety of REST endpoints for OAuth 2.0 flows.
-The token endpoint allows us to retrieve an access tokens.
+The token endpoint allows us to retrieve an access token.
 The method `get_token` creates a token with this endpoint:

 ```python
 import requests